JOML-CI/JOML/README.md

 Computation result
 ------------------
-Usually, instance methods operate on the object (matrix, vector, quaternion) on which they are invoked by writing the computation result back into that back.
+Usually, instance methods operate on the object (matrix, vector, quaternion) on which they are invoked by writing the computation result back into that object.
 Most of the methods however also allow to specify another destination object to write the result into.
+This is useful if you do not want to overwrite the original object with the computation result.
 This can be useful for computing the view-projection matrix and its inverse in one go:
 ```Java
 Matrix4f viewProj = new Matrix4f();